 Ref.
-Question Policy Principles T1 Recommended evacuation strategy for this building is Answer Finding/Observation Stay Put Fire action notices displayed are the standard Berneslai Homes versions that describe a policy that aligns more with a 'Stay-Safe' policy, which is considered by most housing providers to be more appropriate and the assessor supports this.
+Question Policy Principles T1 Recommended evacuation strategy for this building is Answer Finding/Observation Stay Put Fire action notices displayed are in the standard Berneslai Homes format that describe a policy that aligns more with a 'Stay-Safe' policy, which is considered by most housing providers to be more appropriate than 'Staying-Put'.
+The assessor supports this policy.